{{org_field_logo}}

 4. Policy Statement

-{{org_field_name}} is committed to ensuring that all agency workers provide personal care in a safe, respectful, and person-centred way which upholds the rights, choices, and dignity of service users.
-Our staff will:
+{{org_field_name}} is committed to ensuring that agency workers supplied to client organisations act in a safe, respectful, competent and person-centred way whenever their assignment involves assisting with personal care under the client organisation’s direction and control.

 5. Responsibilities